-Swift is a new programming language developed by Apple to develop MacOS and iOS apps.
-It was designed to be easier to learn as compared to Objective C and Apple sees it as a way to make it easier to get into app development for the MacOS and iOS platform as Swift was designed from the ground up to be an easier but powerful language to learn than the C like Objective C language.
+Swift is a programming language developed by Apple to develop MacOS and iOS apps.
+It was designed to be easier to learn as compared to Objective C. Apple sees it as a way to make it easier to get into app development for the MacOS and iOS platform as Swift was designed from the ground up to be an easier but more powerful language to learn than the C-like Objective C language.

 To write Mac OS applications with nice user interfaces, we need to make use of the Cocoa API library.

 To write iOS apps with nice user interfaces and touch input, we need to make use of the Cocoa Touch API library.

 API stands for Application Programming Interface.
 It is basically a definition of application building blocks for developers to use to write specific types of applications quickly.
 The building blocks includes functions, data structures, object classes, and variables.

 A Software Development Kit (SDK) for a particular API needs to be downloaded to your development environment so that you can make use of the APIs.
 Currently, the Mac OS and iOS SDKs are compatible with Objective C and Swift.

 When you download and install the latest Swift, the latest SDKs for both the iOS and Mac OS are installed with Swift.